skip to content

 Prerequisites

-In order to follow through with this guide, you need to own a domain.
+To follow through with this guide, you need to own a domain.
 Before buying a domain consider that some domains (e.g. *.dev) require the TLS certificates.
 Caddy does this out-of-the-box, but it is also possible to use another web server.
 More on how to automatically update TLS certificates with Let’s Encrypt.

 You need an account at Hetzner or another cloud service provider.
 Any provider will do, as long as you can buy a server instance, e.g. a vps or dedicated server.
 I will skip a description on how to buy a domain and how to set up an account at Hetzner.